shekeriev/gitops-and-k8s/preparation/preparation.md

 * **pipeline-cicd** - use the file **Jenkinsfile-CICD**.
 This is an illustration of a "classic" simple CI/CD pipeline

 * **pipeline-gitops** - use the file **Jenkinsfile-GitOps**.
 This is an illustration of how the "classic" pipeline should change to address the transition to GitOps

+Ideally, they should be configured to poll the **gitops-app** repository or to be triggered by a web hook.
+However, please note that only one of them should be active.
+The **pipeline-cicd** is used just as a starting point and the **pipeline-gitops** is the pipeline we actually need.
+It represents "an evolution" of the classic CI/CD pipeline.

 ## Gitea - Clone repositories (to the demo folder)